Welcome

 Applying For The Thomas and Elsie Deeley Foundation Scholarship

-This scholarship is available only to high school seniors, regardless of race, gender, or religious belief.
+This scholarship is available to high school seniors affiliated with one of our high schools, regardless of race, gender, or religious belief.
 All high school seniors are eligible to receive a Deeley Foundation scholarship.
 Students are free to attend any college they choose.
-We strongly encourage every senior to apply for the scholarship, regardless of whether he/she plans to attend a two-year or a four-year institution.
+We strongly encourage every senior to apply for the scholarship, regardless of whether he/she plan to attend a two-year or a four-year institution.

 No members of the Deeley family or anyone with business relationships with The Thomas and Elsie Deeley Foundation or the family-owned or operated businesses are eligible for this award.

 Applicants must submit a completed scholarship application by December 31st to be eligible for consideration.
 Each written application is reviewed by several members of the Deeley Foundation.
-After an initial screening, representatives of the Deeley Foundation select about 18 students to be interviewed.
+After an initial screening, representatives of the Deeley Foundation select 15-18 students to be interviewed.
 These interviews are held in the spring.
-After the interviews are complete, our panel reviews the results of the interviews and makes a final selection of those students being awarded a scholarship.
-The scholarship recipients are usually notified about three to four weeks after the interviews are completed.
+After the interviews are completed, our panel reviews the results of the interviews and makes a final selection of those students being awarded scholarships.
+The scholarship recipients are notified two to four weeks after the interviews are completed.

-The number of scholarships awarded each year varies from one to four students.
-With our expanded partnership agreements with colleges and universities, we have been able to increase the number of scholarship recipients to three or four each year.
+The number of scholarships awarded each year varies from one to eight students.
+With our expanded partnership agreements with colleges and universities, we have been able to increase the number of scholarship recipients.

 The criteria for scholarship selection consist equally of the following areas: